 In Singapore, breast reconstruction is traditionally performed by plastic surgeons.
-As plastic surgeons, we're trained specifically in plastic and reconstructive surgery techniques.
+As plastic surgeons, we are trained specifically in plastic and reconstructive surgery techniques.

 This gives us the expertise to perform different types of breast reconstruction procedures according to each patient’s individual needs and desires.
 We also have the most experience in using breast implants, the patient’s own tissues, as well as a combination of both.

-How much does a breast reconstruction surgery cost in Singapore?
+How much does it cost to have breast reconstruction done in Singapore?

 In Singapore, the cost of breast reconstruction procedures range from $20,000 to more than $70,000 per procedure.
 This wide cost range largely depends on the technique used and how long the procedure takes.

-Note: Restructured hospitals will generally be less expensive than private.
+Note: Restructured hospitals will generally be less expensive than private hospitals.

-What affects the costs of a breast reconstruction surgery in Singapore?
+What affects the price of breast reconstruction in Singapore?

-The complexity of the operation is the main factor that affects the cost.
+The complexity of the operation is the main factor that affects the price.

-1. The simplest form of reconstruction uses breast implants or tissue expanders.
+1. The simplest forms of reconstruction use breast implants or tissue expanders.